-42.2.616 FORMALITY OF PROCEDURES (1) The department recognizes that a wide array of parties appears appear before the department with disputes to resolve.
+- 42.2.616 FORMALITY OF PROCEDURES (1) The department recognizes that a wide array of parties appears appear before the department with disputes to resolve.
 These disputes range from large corporations employing professional tax counsel to individuals appearing on their own behalf.
-It is the intent of the department to accommodate all such disputes to the greatest extent possible in a manner that is deemed most appropriate for each situation.

-(4) When conducting discovery, the parties shall attempt to obtain discovery through informal consultation or communication.
-If reasonable informal efforts to obtain information are unsuccessful, then formal discovery procedures may be used.
-(4) remains the same, but is renumbered (5).
+It is the intent of the department to accommodate all such disputes to the greatest extent possible in a manner that is deemed most appropriate for each situation. - (2) and (3) remain the same. - (4) When conducting discovery, the parties shall attempt to obtain discovery through informal consultation or communication.
+If reasonable informal efforts to obtain information are unsuccessful, then formal discovery procedures may be used. - (4) remains the same, but is renumbered (5).